 What we don’t: A bit heavier than comparable models from Nikon.

 For Canon shooters, the company’s extremely popular Rebel series of digital SLRs are known for their ease of use and photo and video quality.
-The Canon Rebel SL1 is the lightest in the Rebel line, and it’s a solid all-around camera for travel and daily use.
+The Canon Rebel SL1 is the lightest in the Rebel line at 13.1 ounces, and it’s a solid all-around camera for travel and daily use.
 You get an 18-megapixel APS-C image sensor, a large LCD screen for navigation, and Full HD 1080p video capability.
 If you’ve used Canon before and prefer that brand over Nikon, the Rebel SL1 is a great travel DSLR.
-For more features and functionality, try the slightly bulkier Rebel T5i.
+For more features and functionality, try the slightly bulkier and more expensive Rebel T6i.

 See the Canon SL1

 What we like: Nice and light for a mid-range DSLR.